Pat MacDonald (musician)

 Patrick Lee MacDonald (born August 6, 1952) is an American musician and songwriter.
 He was the singer, guitarist, and main songwriter for Timbuk 3, nominated for a Grammy Award for Best New Artist in 1987.
 He formed the duo with his wife, Barbara K. MacDonald, in Madison, Wisconsin, in 1984 before moving to Austin, Texas, that same year.
 Their breakup in 1995 spurred a solo career that has steadily produced releases in both Europe and the US.
-"MacDonald is long known for his playful, edgy songs," says Guitar Player magazine (May 2007, p.
-38).